Epicurean, Artsy, Outdoorsy, Inventive

 Union Market, located in a restored, mid-century food hall, caters to couples, kids and chefs with its mix of restaurants, kitchen supply retailers and gourmet shops selling spices, meat and such.
-Creative businesses have popped up in the industrial zone surrounding the market, too, including an Angelika movie theater, the Dolcezza gelato factory and Masseria, an upmarket Italian restaurant from chef Nicholas Stefanelli, and La Cosecha, contemporary Latin American marketplace.
+Creative businesses have popped up in the industrial zone surrounding the market, too, including an Angelika movie theater, Masseria, a Michelin-starred Italian restaurant from chef Nicholas Stefanelli, and La Cosecha, contemporary Latin American marketplace.

-Shops and restaurants are also opening soon in redeveloped historic buildings like the Hecht’s Warehouse, an early 20th-century department-store storage facility that is now home to a distilleries, acclaimed restaurants and much more.
-The Uline Arena, a barrel-vaulted brick building that hosted the Beatles first U.S. concert which will soon hold a jumbo REI store and Red Bear Brewing Co., the District’s only 100 percent gay-owned brewery.
+Shops and restaurants have also opened in redeveloped historic buildings like the Hecht’s Warehouse, an early 20th-century department-store storage facility that is now home to a distilleries, acclaimed restaurants and much more.
+The Uline Arena, a barrel-vaulted brick building that hosted the Beatles first U.S. concert now holds a flagship REI store and Red Bear Brewing Co., the District’s only 100 percent gay-owned brewery.

-The second-busiest Amtrak hub in the nation, Union Station is situated near NoMa.
+The second-busiest Amtrak hub in the nation, Union Station is situated along Massachusetts Avenue NE.
 With shopping, restaurants and tours galore, Union Station is a good first stop on your trip to the NoMa neighborhood.
 You can also find Capital Bikeshare stations near NoMa, or hop on the eight-mile-long Metropolitan Branch Trail here, which goes all the way to Silver Spring, Md.

 More On NoMa